CartoDB/carto-workshop/04-database/exercises/sql_stored_procedures.md

 Where:

-* BEFORE (or AFTER): define **when** the trigger function will be activate (before or after the INSERT operation)
+* BEFORE (or AFTER): define **when** the trigger function will be activated (before or after the `INSERT` operation)
-* FOR EACH ROW: the operation of the trigger function is executed for each row.
+* FOR EACH ROW: the operation of the trigger function is executed once for each row.
-* FOR EACH STATEMENT: the operation of the trigger function is executed for each statement.
+* FOR EACH STATEMENT: the operation of the trigger function is executed once for each statement.

 If we want to remove our triggers: